subhramit/compiler/README.md

 The compiler comprises of a fully functional preprocessor, lexical analyzer and predictive parser (syntax checker) with error recovery mechanism. <br>

 <ins>**Preprocessor**</ins> - Removes comments from the source file (lines beginning with ```%```) and produces a clean file. <br>
 <ins>**Lexer**</ins> - Converts the input source code into a stream of valid tokens (lexemes) acceptable as per the language specifications, and identifies lexical errors wherever applicable.
 Refer to the DFA to see how the tokens are accepted.
-Also refer to "tokens.txt" inside the "lexer" folder (or the Language Specifications document) to see the list of valid tokens. <br>
+Also refer to "tokens.txt" inside the "lexer" folder (or the Language specifications document) to see the list of valid tokens. <br>
 <ins>**Parser**</ins> - Parses the stream of tokens as per the grammar rules of the language using table-driven top-down predictive parsing and generates a parse tree, and identifies syntax errors wherever applicable.
 Refer to "grammar.txt" inside the "parser" folder (or the Modified LL(1) Grammar document) to see the grammar rules.
 <a name="architecture"></a>
 ## 2. Architecture